MarcusMa/react-native-async-load-bundle/README.md

 ### 2. Load the differential bundle file asynchronously in android.

 Beacause the common bundle file includes all basic codes, we should make sure a good timing to load the common bundle file before loading the differential bundle file.

-In the demo app, we build a guide activity to load the common bundle file, this activity is also used to simulate a PARENT activity of the activity using react native, this activity can usually be dislayed the entrance of your business which was builded by react native in your official app.
+In the demo app, we build a guide activity to load the common bundle file, this activity is also used to simulate a **PARENT** activity of the activity using react native.

+This guide activity can also usually be dislayed the entrance of your business which was builded by react native in your official app.

 All related code was organized in package `com.marcus.rn.async`.
-There are some key points about implementation:
+There are some key points about the implementation:

-1. We use the `ReactNativeHost` to point the path of common bundle file, and call `getReactNativeHost().getReactInstanceManager().createReactContextInBackground();` to initialize the context of React Native and load the common bundle file.
+1. We use the `ReactNativeHost` to point the path of common bundle file, and call `createReactContextInBackground()` to initialize the context of React Native and load the common bundle file.
-2. In order to get approximate finish time of loading common bundle file, we use `ReactMarker.addListener()` to add custom listener, and monitor the event called `ReactMarkerConstants.NATIVE_MODULE_INITIALIZE_END` to indicate the finish of common bundle file.
+2. In order to get approximate finish time of loading common bundle file, we use `ReactMarker.addListener()` to add custom listener and monitor the event called `NATIVE_MODULE_INITIALIZE_END` to indicate the finish of loading common bundle file.
 3. We redefine `ReactActivityDelegate` class to suit the secen of loading asynchronously. which can be found by name with `AsyncLoadActivityDelegate.java`.
-4. Because the guide activty and the container activity of react native are shared the same `AsyncLoadActivityDelegate` object, we build a **singleton** class called `AsyncLoadActivityDelegateProvider` to provider the object.
+4. Becasue the guide activty and the container activity of react native **MUST** shared the same `AsyncLoadActivityDelegate` object, we build a **singleton** class called `AsyncLoadActivityDelegateProvider` to provider the object.
-5. The **load time** of react view will be displayed by log and toast. it records time period from clicking entry button to monitoring the event called `ReactMarkerConstants.CONTENT_APPEARED`.
+5. The **load time of react view** will be displayed by log and toast, which records time period from clicking entry button to monitor the event called `CONTENT_APPEARED`.

 ### 3. Load the differential bundle file asynchronously in iOS.